ESIG - header certified

 Roaming signatures (or signature cloud settings) is a feature that's started being rolled out to Outlook for Windows (Outlook versions connected to a Microsoft 365 subscription, in the Current Channel only) and Outlook on the web (reported by users, not officially confirmed by Microsoft) in October 2022.
 The feature changes how email signatures are stored.
 Instead of being stored on a local device, they will be kept in the cloud, in Microsoft 365 users’ mailboxes.
 That way, a user will have access to their email signatures from any PC running Outlook for Windows and – in the future – also in Outlook on the web.
 In other words, this feature is not an email signature management tool in any way.
 Here’s why:

 CodeTwo Email Signatures 365 is an email signature software that allows users to manage email signatures organization-wide and keep them uniform across all email clients.
 Having the same signature in Outlook for Windows on multiple PCs is just one of many things our solution can do.
-It also comes with tons of other features, such as central management, integration with Azure AD, dynamic signatures based on rules, support for mobile devices and all email clients.
+It also comes with tons of other features, such as central management, integration with Entra ID (Azure AD), dynamic signatures based on rules, support for mobile devices and all email clients.

 See a more detailed comparison between Outlook roaming signatures and CodeTwo Email Signatures 365

-9. I want our marketing department to manage/change the signatures but not have access to any other settings.
+9. I want our Marketing department to manage/change signatures but not have access to other settings.
 Is that possible?

 Yes, they can.
-For server-side signatures, this is possible if the condition of a rule is based on a keyword phrase that – if found in the email body and/or subject – triggers this rule and the rule inserts a signature to an email.
-Keyword phrases can be set on the Keywords tab while managing your server-side signature rules.
+For cloud (server-side) signatures, this is possible if the condition of a rule is based on a keyword phrase that – if found in the email body and/or subject – triggers this rule and the rule inserts a signature to an email.
+Keyword phrases can be set in the Keywords step while managing your cloud signature rules.

-If you use the program in client-side mode and you created several signature templates for a given Outlook user or group, these users will be able to choose these signatures directly in Outlook when they type an email.
+If you use the program in Outlook (client-side) mode and you created several signature templates for a given Outlook user or group, these users will be able to choose these signatures directly in Outlook for Windows, Mac and OWA when they type an email.

 See step-by-step guidelines for this scenario

-12. Can I see server-side signatures while composing emails?
+14. Can I see cloud (server-side) signatures while composing emails?

 Yes, you can.
-This is possible after deploying CodeTwo Signatures Web Add-in for Outlook, which displays a preview of signatures in real time while composing emails in Microsoft Outlook, Outlook for Mac and Outlook on the web (OWA).
+This is possible after deploying the CodeTwo Outlook Web Add-in, which displays a preview of signatures in real time while composing emails in Outlook for Windows, Outlook for Mac and Outlook on the web (OWA).

 The add-in is deployed per Microsoft 365 user (not per device) from the Microsoft 365 admin center.
 This technology is agentless, so no local COM/EXE modules are used.